 If there was, they certainly haven’t gotten there.
 Objectivity isn’t always the name of the game in brokerages.

-I know plenty of brokers who are perfectly nice people who I would love to play a round of golf or share a beer with.
+We know plenty of brokers who are perfectly nice people who we would love to play a round of golf or share a beer with.
 But I also firmly believe some of these very same brokers are feeling an unheard of amount of pressure to push investments that they know, deep in their heart of hearts, are not the very best ones for what their clients would like to achieve.

 It’s a system that incentivizes selling financial products in the short-term, not providing the very best financial advice to help people achieve their dreams in the long-term.

 You can be a good person caught in a bad system.
 That’s what we believe has happened to far too many brokers.